codepath/auth-express-react-guide/README.md

-# User Authentication and Session Management Repository
+# A Guide to User Authentication and Session Management
+## React, Express, and Sequelize

 ## Overview
 This repository is dedicated to demonstrating various use cases related to user authentication and session management using React and Express.